 This adaptable Mexican layer dip is like a magnet to hungry guests at our family get-togethers and casual parties.
 It’s tasty served hot or cold.
 Just one chip full and you’re hooked!—Sheila Frasher, Crown City, Ohio

-- In a large skillet, cook beef and half of the onion over medium heat until meat is no longer pink; drain.
+In a large skillet, cook beef and half the onion over medium heat until meat is no longer pink; drain.
 Stir in the tomato sauce, sugar, chili powder, salt and pepper.
 Bring to a boil.
 Reduce heat; simmer, uncovered, until thickened, about 20 minutes.

 Spread refried beans into a 13x9-in. dish; top with beef mixture, tomatoes, green pepper and remaining onion.
 Layer with sour cream and cheese.
-If desired, top with chopped green onions and chopped tomatoes.
+If desired, top with chopped green onions and additional chopped tomatoes.
 Serve with chips.

 Mexican Layer Dip Tips

 Can you make Mexican layer dip ahead of time?

 Yes!
 You can make Mexican layer dip ahead of time.
 If you want to serve it hot, make the beef mixture the day before, then reheat before assembling and serving.
 To serve this as a cold dip, make the beef mixture and let cool.
 Assemble as directed and chill a few hours or overnight before serving.